 - There’s a ferry that departs from Tuen Mun Ferry Pier to Tai O via Tung Chung and Sha Lo Wan.
 The ferry timetable can be found on the Fortune Ferry website.

-What To Do In Tai O
+Things To Do In Tai O Fishing Village

 But first, check out this video